njoy/TNSFD/thermalScattering/backgroundKeyEqs.rst

 Incoherent Approximation
 ======================================
 Modern thermal neutron scattering calculations typically rely on the **incoherent approximation**, which assumes that the distinct component of the pair distribution function :math:`G_d(\mathbf{r},t)` is negigible, meaning that the coherent scattering contribution has the same form as the incoherent contribution.
+For gasses, liquids, and solids that contain randomly oriented crystallites, this assumption is typically valid.

-This approximation allows us to simplify the scattering cross section equation to be
+The incoherent approximation allows us to simplify the scattering cross section equation to be

  .. math::
   \sigma(E\rightarrow E',\Omega\rightarrow\Omega') = \frac{\sigma_{b}}{4\pi\hbar}\sqrt{\frac{E'}{E}}\frac{1}{2\pi}\int_{-\infty}^\infty \int \mathrm{e}^{\epsilon t/\hbar-\mathbf{k}\mathbf{r}}~G_s(\mathbf{r},t)~d\mathbf{r}~dt